 P: Policy & Measure H: Human & Organizations K: Knowledge & Technology Critical Minimum Command and control -environmentals law are developed.
 Organization -environmental A dministration is developed.
-Research, investigation -air pollution monitoring stations are installed. -environmental information is dis- closed.
-G 1979 Environmental protection law (trial version) 1987 Air pollution control law 1989 Environmental protection law 1995 Environmental protection law 1996 The ninth five year plan 1988 National Environmental Pro- tection Administration (NEPA) 1998 State Environmental Protec- tion 1990 The China Environmental Yearbook 1995 Upgrade its quality In the mid-19 990s, Critical Minimum was achieved (S ystem-making) Critical Minimum F Command and control -obey the law Equipment, facilities -install end-of-pipe technology research, inverstigation -self-monitoring for emission source Critical Minimum С Command and control -lodge a complaint, make demands, lobbying Organization -NGO, NPO activity Research, investigation -recognize air quality managing the air quality.
+Research, investigation -air pollution monitoring stations are installedenvironmental information is dis- closed.
+G 1979 Environmental protection law (trial version) 1987 Air pollution control law 1989 Environmental protection law 1995 Environmental protection law 1996 The ninth five year plan 1988 National Environmental Protection Administration (NEPA) 1998 State Environmental Protection 1990 The China Environmental Yearbook 1995 Upgrade its quality In the mid-19 990s, Critical Minimum was achieved (Sy vstem-working) Critical Minimum F Command and control -obey the law Equipment, facilities -install end-of-pipe technology a questionaire etc. research, inverstigation -self-monitoring for emission source Critical Minimum c Command and control -lodge a complaint, make demands, lobbying Organization -NGO, NPO activity Research, investigation -recognize air quality a questionaire etc.

+elements (see Figure 4).
+However, the targets in this study were limited to the capacity of the government and the local administration for managing the air quality.
 Thus, we focus on extending this parameter of analysis by including the capacities of firms and citizens.
 Table 3 shows an example of the results of an assessment using the actor-factor analysis for air quality management in China.
 Considering the capacity of the government in China, we find that the critical minimum for the capacity for air quality management had been achieved during the mid 1990s.